 Sleep is the most vital part of our daily life.
 Deficiency in sleep can cause many health issues.
 A person becomes less active, more impulsive, may feel depressed and may tend to lose the ability to concentrate.
 Sleep deficiency can also lead to obesity, cardiac problems and other chronic health disorders.
 Obstructive sleep apnea, which is one of the common sleep disorders among the people here in the United States, can be treated through our dental office.
 Our renowned general dentist is a member of American Academy of Dental Sleep Medicine.
 We are able to provide treatment for sleep apnea and other sleep-related issues which are caused by breathing problems.
-If you are suffering from sleep-related problems, come visit our dental office APS Dental Center in Linden, NJ today.
+If you are suffering from sleep-related problems, come visit our dental office APS Dental Center in Linden and Hazlet, NJ today.

 What is Sleep Apnea?

 Sleep apnea is a condition where the soft tissues in the throat tend to move backward and block the airway when a person is asleep.
 This forces the person to wake up constantly from sleep just to open up the airway for breathing.
 Sleep apnea is different from snoring.
 The condition is very dangerous and can potentially cause death.
 The quality of life is reduced and the person may feel weak and lazy during the day.
 In dentistry, there are many appliances specially designed to help get better sleep.
 Dentists can also perform surgeries to treat sleep apnea.

 How do I know if I have sleep apnea?